j127/Stop-Comment-Links/README.md

 ![Screenshot 2](./screenshots/screenshot-2.png)

 The user can override this behavior with a little bit of work, in which case you can moderate the comment in the WP dashboard.

+## TODO

+* Fix code to conform to WP coding style.
+* Move settings into dashboard.